innosics/ion/README.md

      }
     )

-  We need at least client and one user with a space assigned in accounts db, insert records below into accoutns db:
+  We need at least one client and one user with a space assigned, insert records below into accoutns db:

     { "name" : "Innosics API v1.0", "clientId" : "AF0E16BFAFAA4A37916ECE25ECD420A2", "clientSecret" : "9793FBBE8FD84615B31D4E68FDD4063C"}